227332/python-tutorial-projects/kafka-getting-started/README.md

 - build a Kafka Producer application that sends messages to the topic
 - build a Kafka Consumer application that consumes messages from the topic.

-This project got inspiration from [Getting Started with Apache Kafka and Python](https://developer.confluent.io/get-started/python/).
+This project took its initial inspiration from [Getting Started with Apache Kafka and Python](https://developer.confluent.io/get-started/python/), and then several functionalities were incorporated while progressing through my Kafka learning journey.

 ## Prerequisites